Scarlyt — Comprehensive Rulebook

 Intervention Order

-- The defender gets first response window.
+- The defender gets the first response window.

 - Then other players respond in player order.